-Telecommunication systems make use of numerous embedded systems ranging from telephone network mobile phones switches for the to at the end-user.
-Computer networking uses dedicated routers and Network Bridge to route data.
-The Advanced HVAC system uses networked thermostats for more accurate and efficient control temperature that change during may day season.
-The home automation system uses wired and wireless networking to control lights, climate, security, audio and so on.
+Telecommunication systems make use of numerous embedded systems ranging from telephone switches for the network mobile phones at the end-user. to Computer networking uses dedicated routers and Network route data.
+Bridge to The Advanced HVAC system uses networked thermostats for more accurate and efficient control temperature that may change during of dav season. a or The home automation system uses wired and wireless networking to control lights, climate, security, audio and so on.